About our Residents

 Barrie Duerden / Director

-Barrie Duerden is an experienced financial services professional from Guernsey and has more than 30 years’ experience in the investment and wealth management industry.
-He re-joined Credit Suisse in 2016 having spent 10 years there earlier in his career.
+Barrie Duerden is a retired finance, investment and wealth management professional who spent most of his career in Guernsey working at a senior level for firms including Credit Suisse and Rothschild & Co.
 Barrie enjoys outdoor pursuits such as sea swimming, the Cheshire Home Boxing Day Dip is a firm family favourite.
 He has also completed several ‘ultra marathons’ including two 100 mile runs in aid of the Guernsey Cheshire Home.
 He’s always up for a challenge!

 Paul Ockleford / Director